 The outer two marks indicate how you should keep it fully open and fully closed.
 The inner two marks indicate how to keep the vent half-open and quarter open.

-On the top lid, there is another damper that exhausts gases and helps to bring the oxygen in through the intake vents.
+On the top lid, there is another damper that exhausts gasses and helps to bring the oxygen in through the intake vents.

 As I’ve said, the exhaust damper plays an equally important role in controlling the desired temperature inside your charcoal grill.
 It lets the heat and smoke escape through it, which in return brings the fresh air in.

-Because, while the excess heat, smoke, and combustion gases escape, in the meantime, fresh air/oxygen is pulled in the grill for pressure to fill the vacuum.
+Because, while the excess heat, smoke, and combustion gasses escape, in the meantime, fresh air/oxygen is pulled in the grill for pressure to fill the vacuum.

 If you have already had some experience in using a charcoal grill, you can keep the exhaust damper open throughout the whole cooking time.